Oni030/topTicTacToe/README.md

 - A way to check for currently active player X
 - A way to tag a cell X
 - A way to check if cell is tagged already X
-- A way to switchTurns
+- A way to switchTurns X
+- A way to play a round
 - A way to check for the winner